 - Paul Hindle, ‘Continuing Change: Manchester Geographical Society, 1998-2010’ (PDF), North West Geography, 10/2 (2010)

-Kathryn Adamson, Ian Douglas, Narinder Mann, Steve Millington, Donna Sherman
+Kathryn Adamson, Rosie Anthony, Ian Douglas, Neil Entwistle, Narinder Mann, Steve Millington, Donna Sherman and Wilf Theakstone.

 What we do